PcapPlusPlus/pcapplusplus.github.io/docs/features.md

 ## Packet parsing and crafting

-PcapPlusPlus provides advanced capabilities for packet analysis.
-These include:
+PcapPlusPlus provides advanced capabilities for packet analysis which include:

-- Packet parsing, which is a detailed analysis of the protocols and layers a packet is built from
+- Packet parsing, which is a detailed analysis of the protocols and layers of a packet
-- Packet crafting which is manually generating and editing of network packets
+- Packet crafting which is generation and editing of network packets

-A large variety of network protocols are supported, see the full list [here](#supported-network-protocols)).
+A large variety of network protocols are supported, see the full list [here](#supported-network-protocols).

-Packets can be analyzed from any source including packets captured from the network, packets stored in PCAP/PCAPNG files, etc.
+Packets can be analyzed from any source including those captured from the network, packets stored in PCAP/PCAPNG files, and more.
 The design of PcapPlusPlus allows similar analysis capabilities for each packet, regardless of where it came from.
-For example, you can write the same code for parsing packets regardless of whether they come from DPDK, libpcap, WinPcap, raw sockets or read from a PCAP/PCAPNG file.
+For example, you can write the same code for parsing packets that are captured using DPDK, libpcap, WinPcap, raw sockets or read from a PCAP/PCAPNG file.
 Same goes for packet crafting.

-Consider this simple code snippet that shows how to read a packet from a PCAP file, parse it, and if it's an IPv4 packet extract and print the source and dest IP addresses:
+Consider this simple code snippet that shows how to read a packet from a PCAP file, parse it, identify if it's an IPv4 packet and print the source and dest IP addresses:

 ```cpp
 #include "IPv4Layer.h"